codurance/site/_posts/2016-09-28-when-a-good-architecture-helps-you-in-your-ui-design-iterations.md

 - Clean architecture

 ---
 Currently, I'm doing an internal app for Codurance: I've started a long time ago while I was still in the client and was just a pet project.
 I've started with one idea in my mind: to make it work.
-After six or seven months of trying to put it all together, I could come up with a working app.
-At that time I wasn't satisfied we my work, even though I had made everything with TDD and had all my ViewControllers as light as I could imagine, I thought I wasn't enough.
+After six or seven months of trying to put it all together,in my spear time, I could come up with a working app.
+At that time I wasn't satisfied we my work, even though I had made everything with TDD and had all my ViewControllers as light as I could imagine, I thought it wasn't enough.
 So I decided to do a big refactoring and apply to it the VIPER architecture.

 ## So what's VIPER?